 While 2020 may be one of the most challenging years for the music industry, Context have made some serious movements so far.
 EPs from OaT, Changer and Wingz made a statement of intent, whilst their VA project Per Adura moved across subgenre boundaries, exploring the rich strata that makes up 170 bpm music.
-Away from their release schedule, they have also played a significant role in ensuring that our community stays connected throughout lockdown, working with brands like Goat Shed whose live streams have been a welcome source of relief over the past three months.
+Away from their release schedule, they have also played a significant role in ensuring that our community stays connected throughout lockdown.
 With the label releasing Eps from Wingz, Confusious and Kusp all hitting us hard over the last three months, we spoke to Ben (Cyan), the label’s Managing Director, to tell us about the label’s year so far…..

 2020 seems to have been a big year for Context Audio so far, despite all the madness that’s been going on!
 How do you think it’s gone?